City of St. Cloud (FL) Selects Architects Design Group for New Police/ Fire/ 9-1-1 Facilities

 Currently, most police operations are housed in a 100-year-old building that was originally constructed as the Georgetown Light and Water Works facility.
 Police Department operations are split into three buildings with a total of 18,000 sq. ft.
 Fire Administration is currently housed in a 8,200 sq. ft. facility nearly 120 years old that has served several other functions including the City’s first fire station, City Hall, jail, and Water Department.

 The new Public Safety Operations and Training Facility is being designed to meet current and future needs through 2030.
 In addition to administration offices and training classrooms, the new facility will include several specialized areas including a Communications/Emergency Operations Center, Evidence Processing and Storage, Criminal Investigation Interview and Processing, Crime Lab, Outdoor Firing Range, and Obstacle Training Course.

-Construction is scheduled to be completed by April 2014.
+Construction is scheduled to be completed by November-December 2014.

 New EOC and Consolidated Dispatch designed to withstand a Category 5 Hurricane

 Tavares, FL - Architects Design Group (ADG), headquartered in Winter Park, Florida announced the firm has completed the design of the $6.3 million, 26,200 square foot Lake County Emergency Operations Center (EOC) and Consolidated Dispatch Center.

 The structure is designed to withstand significant natural forces with redundant critical systems in order to ensure facility survivability.
 Survivable building strategies included reinforced concrete walls and roof envelope systems designed to withstand sustained wind forces up to 160 mph.
 The building floor is elevated to protect the facility above the 500 year flood plain, and Home Land Security strategies were implemented to protect the facility with vehicular setbacks, CCTV surveillance cameras, and technology advanced door access systems.